marcinjahn/technology-notebook/src/docs/computers/blockchain/solidity.md

 }
 ```

-Some facts:

-- `public` keyword makes a function publicly visible; any blockchain participant
-  may invoke it
-- each function invocation is recorded in a ledger
-- any change of `value` is recorded
-- `view` functions do not change state, and their execution is not recorded in
-  the ledger.

 A deployed smart contract is accessible to anyone who has an identity on the
 blockchain (human or a program).